byron-ezez/ap-csa-2026-frqs/question-1/README.md

 # Question 1
-My I think good solution to frq 1
+My solution to frq 1 with comments explaining the code